When DMHA first broke on the scene in 2016, Gold Star Performance was the first supplement company to make use of the fun new stimulant.

 - Green Apple

 Looking for a fat burner equivalent?
 See Infrared

 If you want to try this but are more into taking capsules or want it in a fat burning form factor, see Gold Star Infrared (which was renamed from its previous name, Viper).

-Just don’t expect this to meet your creatine and beta alanine needs.
-Take it for what it is – a way to try a new stimulant with a bunch of nonsense fluffed around it that you should probably supplement on top of.
-And for that reason, despite the fact that we enjoy it, it may still not crack our best pre workout supplements list – but that doesn’t mean more aggressive users shouldn’t try it.
+The original DMHA pre workout is back with a considerable upgrade in certain areas of the formula, which will give it some amazing energy and focus, but don’t expect this to meet your creatine and beta alanine needs.
+Take it for what it is – a way to get amped up and in the zone for your workouts.
+It may still not crack our best pre workout supplements list – but that doesn’t mean more aggressive users shouldn’t try it.

 Triple X - Best Deals and Price Drop Notifications

 - Hoffmann, E.K., I.H.
 Lambert, and S.F.
 Pedersen, Physiology of cell volume regulation in vertebrates.
 Physiol Rev, 2009.
 89(1)

 - Alford, C., H. Cox, and R. Wescott, The effects of red bull energy drink on human performance and mood.
 Amino Acids, 2001.
 21(2)